-The Authority will evidence each designation of a subsequent Interest Mode and Adjustment Date for the Series 2007A Bonds or a Sub-Series thereof by giving written notice to the Trustee, the Trustee's Agent, the Remarketing Agent, each Bank providing a related Credit Facility and each Rating Agency then maintaining a rating on such Series 2007A Bonds, specifying the Interest Mode or Interest Modes in which such Series 2007A Bonds will operate during such Adjustment Period and the commencement date of such Adjustment Period and the identity of each provider of a Credit Facility with respect to a Sub-Series; provided, however, that (i) if such Adjustment Period is a Flexible Mode, the first day following each Rate Period therein must be a Business Day and (ii) not later than the 20th day prior to the Adjustment Date with respect to the new Adjustment Period, the Trustee must have received written evidence from each Rating Agency then maintaining a rating on such Series 2007A Bonds that the thencurrent rating on such Series 2007A Bonds will not be reduced or withdrawn due to the conversion of such Series 2007A Bonds to a Flexible Mode.
-In addition, if a Credit Facility is required for a Sub-Series of Series 2007A Bonds, such Credit Facility must provide enough days of interest coverage after the Adjustment Date as may be required by any Rating Agency then maintaining a rating on such Series 2007A Bonds to continue such rating.
-Upon receipt of such notice from the Authority, the Trustee, at least 15 days prior to each succeeding Adjustment Date, will give Immediate Notice to each Owner of Series 2007A Bonds thereby affected of the mandatory tender for purchase of the affected Series 2007A Bonds on the Adjustment Date.
+The Authority will evidence each designation of a subsequent Interest Mode and Adjustment Date for the Reoffered Bonds of a Series (or Sub-series, if applicable) by giving written notice to the Trustee, the Trustee's Agent, the Remarketing Agent, the applicable Bank, the Bond Insurer and each Rating Agency then maintaining a rating on the Reoffered Bonds, specifying the Interest Mode or Interest Modes in which such Reoffered Bonds will operate during such Adjustment Period and the commencement date of such Adjustment Period and the identity of the provider of any Liquidity Agreement with respect to a Sub-series if other than the applicable Bank; provided, however, that (i) if such Adjustment Period is a Flexible Mode, the first day following each Rate Period therein must be a Business Day and (ii) not later than the 20th day prior to the Adjustment Date with respect to the new Adjustment Period, the Trustee must have received written evidence from each Rating Agency then maintaining a rating on such Reoffered Bonds that the then-current rating on such Reoffered Bonds will not be reduced or withdrawn due to the conversion of such Reoffered Bonds to a Flexible Mode.
+In addition, if a

+Liquidity Facility is required for such Reoffered Bonds, such Liquidity Facility must provide enough days of interest coverage after the Adjustment Date as may be required by any Rating Agency then maintaining a rating on such Reoffered Bonds to continue such rating.
+Upon receipt of such notice from the Authority, the Trustee, at least 15 days prior to each succeeding Adjustment Date, will give immediate notice to each Owner of Reoffered Bonds thereby affected of the mandatory tender for purchase of the affected Reoffered Bonds on the Adjustment Date.